Latest News

 A schwannoma is a benign (non-cancerous), soft-tissue mass that presents on the outer, protective layer of a nerve, called the epineurium.
 To treat, a schwannoma can be marginally excised, meaning only the schwannoma is surgically removed, to spare or protect the nerve from excision.

-Infantile Fibromatosis
+A Quick Lesson About Infantile Fibromatosis

-Infantile Fibromatosis
+A Quick Lesson About Infantile Fibromatosis

 Infantile Fibromatosis is a rare condition that involves the growth of a single or numerous benign (non-cancerous) tumors.
 It is often referred to as myofibromatosis, due to the abundance of fibrous and smooth muscle stoma.
 Infantile fibromatosis can affect the skin, muscles, soft-tissues, bones and rarely visceral organs.